Taw Phaya: Biography

-Taw Phaya family was not involved in politics, but supported the military caretaker government's anti-communist mission in 1959.
-The military officials focused on the Taw Phaya family to be used in the operation and invited them to come to Shwebo, which was the beginning of the Konbaung dynasty.
-After seeing local women spreading their hair to welcome the Taw Phaya family, the Tatmadaw thought it could compete with them for power.
+Taw Phaya and his family once participated in the military caretaker government's anti-communist mission in 1959 because the family was known for promoting Buddhist activities.
+Military officials invited them to visit Shwebo, the birthplace of the Konbaung dynasty.
+After witnessing local women spreading their hair in welcome of the Taw Phaya family, the Tatmadaw reportedly viewed the royal family as a potential rival for influence.
 As a result, the military later ignored the royal family.